7 benefits of gender diversity in the workplace

 It might feel as if women’s presence in the workplace is a given, but globally, despite making up 50% of the population, women generate just 37% of GDP.

-So why is diversity important in the workplace and how are organizations missing out if they don’t get the gender balance right?
-Here are just a few reasons why gender diversity is good for business.
+So why is diversity and inclusion important in the workplace and how are organizations missing out if they don’t get the gender balance right?
+Read on to explore 7 reasons why gender diversity is good for business, or watch the video to discover how two CEOs are paving the way for female leaders and entrepreneurs.

 Companies that don’t encourage women to join them are missing out on the talents and abilities of half the population.
 Tapping into these can make a huge difference to your productivity and your bottom line.